annaesvensson/yellow-previousnext/README.md

 <p align="center"><img src="previousnext-screenshot.png?raw=true" alt="Screenshot"></p>

+## How to install an extension

+[Download ZIP file](https://github.com/annaesvensson/yellow-previousnext/archive/main.zip) and copy it into your `system/extensions` folder.
+[Learn more about extensions](https://github.com/annaesvensson/yellow-update).

 ## How to show links

 This extension adds links to previous/next page, which allows users to navigate between pages.
 Links are shown on blog pages.
 To show links on other pages use a `[previousnext]` shortcut.